Trump on Otto Warmbier's death: Kim Jong Un wasn't to blame

 The North Korean government released him in June 2017, and when he returned to U.S. soil, doctors found him to be in a state of unresponsive wakefulness.

-He died days later; it is still not known what exactly killed him.
+He died days later; the exact cause of death is still not known.

 His parents, Fred and Cindy Warmbier, were told he had been in a coma since shortly after being sentenced.